Deep technical comparison

 OpenClawOpenClaw

-Implement ChannelPlugin (21 adapters).
-Register via extension package.json — auto-discovered.
+Implement ChannelPlugin (23+ channel adapters).
+Register via extension package.json - auto-discovered.

 Comis